Probate Guidance

 A grant may not be required:

-• Unfortunately they do not have to release anything, however small the amount of money so if the organisation refuses to release money without probate or letters of administration, you must apply for probate or letters of administration even if it is not otherwise needed.
+Unfortunately, they do not have to release anything - however small the amount of money.
+If the organisation refuses to release money without probate or letters of administration, you must apply for probate or letters of administration even if it is not otherwise needed.